Legal and Financial

-Terms agreed are rent, start date, break clauses and any pre-tenancy requests such as cleaning or extra furniture.
+Terms agreed are the rent, start date, any break clauses and any pre-tenancy requests such as cleaning or extra furniture.

 We use an independent referencing agency to reference all prospective tenants.
-They look into rent to salary ratio, county court judgements, current employment and previous landlords.
+They look into rent to salary ratio, county court judgments, current employment and previous landlords.

 An inventory is a detailed list and description of the entire property, which details the contents, fixtures, fittings and the general condition of the property and contents.

 Inventory check-in and check-out

 An inventory check-in report which confirms the inventory and updates any changes to the inventory at the start and end of the tenancy.

 An initial amount (usually six weeks rent) paid to the landlord to be held throughout the course of the tenancy.
 We register all our deposits with the Tenant Deposit Service.